2. The Rise of Decentralized Socioeconomic Models

-- Product differentiation and degree of information symmetry12
+- Product differentiation and degree of information symmetry12.

 3.4.
 Decentralized Socioeconomic Markets

-Number and size of producing organizations with respect to the market size:
+- Number and size of producing organizations with respect to the market size:

 - In decentralized markets, there are a large number of producing organizations as the notion of a firm dissolves into project groups within a decentralized network of entities (people, organizations and, in the future, things).
 This can be viewed as similar to a chemical reactor.
 The entire model has a mixture of entities and assets interacting with one another governed by adjustable rules.
 To achieve the model’s goal, entities and assets combine in projects, the “producing organizations,” to deliver an outcome.
 Over time, the same entities may frequently work together, but they would not legally constitute a firm, but are rather a commonly occurring set of entities within many projects;

-The market size is the number of participants potentially impacted by the decentralized model’s purpose.
+- The market size is the number of participants potentially impacted by the decentralized model’s purpose.
 We will explain in Proposal #2 below, the concept of open value accounting, but we can assume that the larger the impact of a decentralized model’s purpose, the more members it will have.
 This is because participants in a decentralized model are compensated in proportion to their contributions when an asset is monetized or has proven impact.
 Therefore, the larger the purpose, the higher the chance of earning from an asset considering that the network effects of a large decentralized community increases the chance of innovation success and value generated (Torrance and Tomlinson 2009);

 - Since we assume that there is generally a constant optimal project size (Blenko et al. 2010), the ratio of the number of producing organizations per market opportunity is likely to be larger in a decentralized market comprised of short-term project teams than it would be in a competitive market where firms are the producing organization, almost always including more than one project group.13

 - Barriers to entry of new producing organizations with respect to market size:

 - The barriers to entry for organizations providing commodities and services are low in these markets because assets are open and free for any member to use and build upon.
 For products that rely on network effects, like social media platforms or sharing economy services, the barrier to entry will be higher than commodity or service providers, but lower than the barriers to entry of competitive markets where network effects are built on top of proprietary platforms.
 Because the products that rely on network effects are open, incremental innovation can be implemented as an update, and come from any member of the decentralized model rather than just the platform founder as in the competitive market scenario with platforms like Facebook and Google;

-Product differentiation and degree of information symmetry:
+- Product differentiation and degree of information symmetry:

 - Decentralized markets operate with globally differentiated products, but locally homogeneous products because of the commons model.
 This model incents efficient use of existing assets and rewards participants more for added-value rather than recreating existing value.
 Because members are incented to produce added, rather than recreated value, when an effective solution is in place at the local level, innovators will work to solve new problems related to the decentralized model’s purpose.
 On the global level, however, innovations for the same problem will look different because of contextual innovations that took place at the local level.

-- Because assets are open and transparent from Blockchain-mediation, information symmetry is approached, but not reached due to bounded rationality14
+- Because assets are open and transparent from Blockchain-mediation, information symmetry is approached, but not reached due to bounded rationality14.